 Annual Washington, D.C.
 Delegation

-The inaugural Nevada Lights Up The Capitol Evening brought in nearly one thousand people – from Congressional leaders to staff members, industry leaders, and more, to showcase Nevada’s bright lights, open spaces, and free spirits – in a fun, lively, and dynamic party environment that only Nevada can really do.
+The Nevada Lights Up The Capitol event brought in nearly one thousand people – from Congressional leaders to staff members, industry leaders, and more, to showcase Nevada’s bright lights, open spaces, and free spirits – in a fun, lively, and dynamic party environment that only Nevada can really do.

 You can view video content and updates on the event on the Chamber’s social media channels and on our photo gallery.